decNewbis/H_Fullstack_JS/lesson_44/HW_L44/README.md

-# Group study project "hLegal"
+# Small App 'Movie searcher'

 ## How to run it:
 - open the terminal and run command: